-After the Company sorts and values its rough diamonds at its own facilities, it sells them directly to manufacturers for cutting and polishing through its sales offices in the world’s major diamond centres, in Antwerp, Belgium, and Mumbai, India.
+After the Company sorts and values its rough diamonds at its own facilities, it sells them directly to manufacturers for cutting and polishing through its sales offices in one of the world’s major diamond centre, in Antwerp, Belgium.

-The Company maximizes the value of the run-of-mine rough diamonds it receives from the Diavik and Ekati Mines through sorting techniques that accurately assess each stone’s quality – and therefore its value – among thousands of seemingly near-identical stones.
+The Company maximizes the value of the run-of-mine rough diamonds it receives the Ekati Mine through sorting techniques that accurately assess each stone’s quality – and therefore its value – among thousands of seemingly near-identical stones.
 Accurate assessment of a stone’s characteristics is the first step in maximizing its value.

 Sorting for Value